bhklab/readii_2_roqc/docs/devnotes.md

 * Should talk to Jermiah about making original image a READII filetype
 * Updated generate_pyradiomics_index
     * Currently set up to expect the original image index from med-imagetools always and can pass the readii index if available

+#### [2025-07-08]
+* In sample_feature_writer, use a semi-colon to separate the keys and values of the feature vector so it can be read in easier by pandas
+    * With the comma, the pyradiomic settings lines confuse it.
+* Could also transpose this and have the keys on line 1 and vals on line 2, not sure it would solve the problem